avishekkalsthoks/Assistive-device/README.md

 **Other Essentials:**

-* Raspberry Pi and server must be on the same network or accessible via public IP.
+* Raspberry Pi and server must be on the same network or accessible via public IP
-* Update IP addresses in the socket/client/server scripts as per your setup.
+* Update IP addresses in the socket/client/server scripts as per your setup

 ## Authors